Kidoz-SDK/kidoz-mobile-sdk/Kidoz Direct/Android/README.md

 kidozBannerView.load();
 ```

-* Call banner show (banner needs to be ready before showing):
+* Call banner show if setAutoShow was set to false (banner needs to be loaded before showing):

 ```java
 kidozBannerView.show();